benrhodes/graffiti-as3-drawing-lib-touch/README.md

 # Graffiti Touch: ActionScript 3 Bitmap Drawing Library
 **Version 0.2.0**

 The Graffiti Touch is a multi-touch drawing library designed for mobile.
 It has been rewritten from the ground up for performance and scalability.
-Integrate drawing functionality Mobile Air project today.
+Integrate drawing functionality in Mobile Air project today.

 ## Features